Operation Kindness for Hernando County Animal Services, Inc.

 Carolyn has been a resident of Hernando County since 2002.
 She has a soft spot for rescues with disabilities having had 2 blind dogs and another with diabetes.
 At home is Jake, her adorable little terrier.
 Carolyn began as a volunteer for OK and has now joined the board.
 She has also volunteered for numerous other organizations and has extensive fundraising experience.

 Jill is a retired accountant and business consultant and has been a resident of Hernando County for 30 years.
-As an advocate for shelter animals, she has volunteered in many capacities including animal care, community outreach and adoption counseling and enrichment implementation for dogs and cats living in a shelter environment.
-In addition to fostering, Jill currently shares her home with two very spoiled cats, Holly and Maggie.
+As an advocate for shelter animals, she has volunteered in many capacities including animal care, community outreach, adoption counseling and enrichment implementation for dogs and cats living in a shelter environment.
+Jill currently shares her home with two very spoiled cats, Holly and Maggie.